vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/code-theme.md

   - Code Themes
 ---

-`vuepress-theme-hope` allows you to globally configure code them themes separately for lightmode and darkmode.
+`vuepress-theme-hope` allows you to set code block themes for lightmode and darkmode globally.

 <!-- more -->